desmos-labs/desmos-contracts/docs/architecture/adr-006-poap-v2.md

 The decision is to merge all POAP-related operations into a single smart contract called `poap`, replacing all existing POAP-related smart contracts.

 ## Specifications
-Below are the specifications for the various messages that the `poap` contract should support.
+To ensure compatibility with the [`cw721`](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721) standard, we will create a smart contract that extends the [`cw721-base`](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-base) contract and implements the necessary interfaces.
+By doing this, we can enable the transfer of POAPs in the future, if desired by the administrators, and ensure proper display in end clients.
+The following specifications outline the custom messages that the `poap` contract should support.

 ### Messages